telmanhaji/holbertonschool-shell/loops_conditions_and_parsing/README.md

 5. 6-superstitious_numbers - script that displays numbers from 1 to 20 wth 3 loop iterations.
 6. 7-clock - script that displays the time for 12 hours and 59 minutes.
 7. 8-for_ls - script that displays: The content of the current directory, in a list format, where only the part of the name after the first dash is displayed.
+8. 10-fizzbuzz - script displays numbers from 1 to 100: A) displays FizzBuzz when the number is multiple of 3 and 5, B) displays Fizz when number is multiple of 3, C) displays Buzz when the number is a multiple of 5, D) otherwise displays the number, E) in a list format.